Know which AI wrote

 Git-native

-Attribution per commit, forever.
+Attribution per commit.

 a4f2c1add payment flow71%29%